 1905 Blanche Bates is Minnie, sweetheart of the mines in Girl of the Golden West.
-She tends a saloon, fugitive lover and pursuing sheriff.
-Writer, director, producer David Belasco was no stranger to the subject, having worked as an actor in Virginia City, Nevada, during the Comstock Lode boom.
-Composer Giacomo Puccini would later adapt the story into the opera La Fanciulla del West.
+She tends a saloon, fugitive lover, and pursuing sheriff.
+Writer, director, and producer David Belasco is no stranger to the subject, having worked as an actor in Virginia City, Nevada, during the Comstock Lode boom.
+Composer Giacomo Puccini later adapts the story into the opera La Fanciulla del West.

 1945 Ralph Bellamy stars as a presidential candidate trying to present a happy facade to voters with his estranged wife (Ruth Hussey) in State of the Union.
-Howard Lindsay & Russel Crouse's play opens a 765-performance run at the Hudson Theatre today.
-It will go on to win the 1946 Pulitzer Prize and be made into a film by Frank Capra, with Katharine Hepburn and Spencer Tracy.
+Howard Lindsay and Russel Crouse's play opens a 765-performance run at the Hudson Theatre.
+It wins the 1946 Pulitzer Prize and is in 1948 is made into a film by Frank Capra, starring Katharine Hepburn and Spencer Tracy.

 1950 The witches of Bell, Book and Candle begin their brew.
 John Van Druten's play stars Lilli Palmer as a witch falling in love with mortal Rex Harrison.
 The run spans 233 performances at the Barrymore Theatre.